ankarn/ankarn.github.io/software/README.md

 version 2.1.0

 TopHat is a fast splice junction mapper for RNA-Seq reads.
+Please note that TopHat has entered a low maintenance, low support stage as it is now largely superseded by HISAT2 (32).

 8. [sra-toolkit](https://www.ncbi.nlm.nih.gov/books/NBK158900/)